 - R1.
-The Institute ensures the survivor assistance coordinator(s) have education, training, and/or experience in the following content areas: - a.
+The Institute has designated a survivor assistance coordinator to accompany survivors throughout the Institute's response to reports and allegations of abuse. - a.
 Dynamics of sexual abuse; - b.
 Effects of sexual abuse; - c.
 How to provide comfort to those who have experienced sexual abuse; - d.
 How to encourage trust in those who report being sexually abused as a minor; and - e.
-How to promote healing. - R2.
-The Institute ensures survivor assistance coordinators have written guidelines for fulfilling their role. - R3.
+How to promote healing using a trauma-informed approach. - R2.
+The Institute ensures the survivor assistance coordinator has written guidelines for fulfilling their role. - R3.
 While the Major Superior may participate in providing a pastoral response, the Institute ensures he does not serve as the survivor assistance coordinator.